plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 Respect is earned, not self-identified.

-So for anyone implying that all truly good people will of course 'respect' their personal pronouns, here are some words that align with my ideology, and I say this with all due respect: go fuck yourself.
+So for anyone looking for this kind of 'respect', here's a word phrase I don't normally use, and I say it with all due respect: go fuck yourself.